 Blumhouse Productions is a famous horror film production company, they mainly focus on producing cheap horror flicks that appeal to a younger audience.
-Although there is the occasional gem in their collection such as: ‘Get Out’ or ‘Split’.
+Although there is the occasional gem in their collection such as: ‘Sinister’ or ‘Get Out’.
 It’s definitely few and far between.
-‘Truth or Dare’ is one of their most recent entries… and easily one of their worst to date.
+With ‘Truth or Dare’ being one of their most recent entries… and easily one of their worst to date.

-This film has very little redeeming factors at all, with the story focusing entirely on a group of young friends as they play a harmless game of truth or dare.
-That is until the game turns deadly when someone (or something) begins to punish those who tell a lie or refuse to do the dare they are given.
+The story focuses entirely on a group of young friends as they play a harmless game of truth or dare during a trip to Mexico on spring break, that is until the game turns deadly when someone (or something) begins to punish those who tell a lie or refuse to do the dare they are given.

 This bland concept has been seen a thousand times before, choosing to use the evil game storyline very similar to films such as: ‘Oujia’.
 The story plays out very similar to how you may expect, making it extremely predictable.
 The film is also one of Blumhouse’s least scary entries to date.
 Focusing entirely on jump-scares without any attempt to build tension or create an eerie atmosphere.
 The film also uses this ‘terrifying’ CGI effect on the character’s faces to replicate them being possessed, and due to the low-budget this effect looks laughably awful.

 Unfortunately the characters are no better than the cliché narrative, as the entire cast of characters is as bland as they are unlikable.
 The stiff acting from the cast of models that are brought in, doesn’t benefit the film at all.
 Lucy Hale as ‘Olivia’ being the standout here, most likely this is why she was cast as the main protagonist.